daormar/debasher/doc/design_doc_webui.md

   import adds an edge from each writer of a directory to each of its readers.
   `availableSharedDirs` is filled with every reachable shared directory.
-- **Preamble.** The module documentation has no notion of a preamble, so import takes the text of the module before its first function definition.
+- **Preamble.** The module documentation has no notion of a preamble, so import takes the text of the module before its first function definition, leaving out the header line of a generated script.
 - **Specifications.** They come from the module documentation.
 The engine attributes that the model does not hold (`nodes`, `account`, `partition`, `throttle`) are dropped.